(TURKS, CONQUESTS and the CRUSADES – continued)

 Saladin left his brother Tughtigin as Governor of Damascus.
 He established control over nearby cities in Syria that had grown in independence.
 He struggled against Shia led by Rashid al-Din Sinan from the al-Nusayri Mountains in Northwestern Syria.

 In 1182, Saladin began his move against the Crusaders.
 His motives have been described as both his devotion to Islam and as dynastic aggrandizement.
 On July 4 1887 his force, estimated as 30,000 including 12,000 cavalry, met a Crusader force out of Jerusalem consisting of something like 15,000 infantry and 1,200 knights.
 This was the Battle of Hattin (in what today is northeastern Israel), won by Saladin and his troops, a victory to be celebrated by Muslims into the 21st century.
-Saladin order some of the captives to be treated humanely.
-Some others were punished with beheadings.
-Some of the captives were beheaded, including all of 200 of the Knights Templar and Hospitaller military orders, with the exception of the Grand Master of the Temple.
+Saladin ordered some of the captives to be treated humanely.
+Some of the captives were beheaded, including all 200 of the Knights Templar and Hospitaller military orders, with the exception of the Grand Master of the Temple.
 Saladin troops took away lower ranking prisoners as slaves.

 The victory at Hattin was followed by the reconquest of various Crusader towns.
 Saladin besieged Jerusalem and offered it generous terms of surrender, which were rejected.
 The Crusader nobleman in charge, Balian of Ibelin, threatened to kill his Muslim hostages, estimated at 5000, and to destroy Islam’s holy shrines of the Dome of the Rock and the al-Aqsa Mosque.
 They offered their own terms of surrender.
 Saladin consulted his council and their terms were accepted.
 Every Christian man, woman and child was to pay a ransom for his freedom.
 On 2 October 1187 Saladin took possession of the city – after 88 years of Christian rule.
 Saladin allowed many to leave without a ransom consideration, and most Christian foot soldiers were sold into slavery.

-With Jerusalem secure, Saladin summoned Jews to resettle in the city, and Jews form the large settlement in Ashkelon responded to his request.
+With Jerusalem secure, Saladin summoned Jews to resettle in the city, and Jews formed the large settlement in Ashkelon responded to his request.

 Disturbed by Saladin having taken back Jerusalem, western Europe organized another crusade.
 The German Holy Roman Emperor, Frederick I, 68, was the first to lead a force into Muslim territory.
 On May 18, 1190, his army captured Iconium, the capital of the Seljuk Sultanate of Rüm (see map).
 On June 10 Frederick's horse slipped, Frederick died of a heart attack caused by the shock of the fall.
 Much of his army returned to Germany and the rest went on to disaster.